KimHaAnhTran/KimHaAnhTran/README.md

 ## About me ✨
 Hi, I'm **Kim Ha Anh Tran**! <br>
 I'm a high school senior with a passion for building games, useful applications, and 2D simulations.
-Currently learning more of C# by collaborating in various game jams.
+Currently learning more of C# by participating in various game jams.

 ---
 ## Unity Games